Aik Nayee Cinderella: Episode 11

 To save Zaini's relation, Meher invoke Bano about Meesha's mother, her family and puts seed of doubt.
 As Meher scold Meesha for Mayer, she openly says that she isn't interested in Mayer.
 In front of Suraiya, Roman tells that he lied to Meesha about fairy god so as to help her and he did all this as he loved her.
 Meesha is broken after hearing this and becomes rude towards him.
 Farjad asks Aimee to run away from her house.
 Meesha agrees to marry Mayer.
 Dado is angry as Meesha didn't ask her once about her decision.
 Meher asks Bano to ask Bano about Meesha's mother which enrages Dado.
 Conflict arise between Meesha and Dado.
 As Meher beats Meesha, Roman comes to rescue her.
 Meanwhile, Shah Baba orders to decorate his mansion for her good luck arrival.

 Episode 12

 Mayer sees conservation between Meesha and Roman and questions about it.
 As Roman leaves for city, Suraiya stops him by blackmailing him saying that she will tell about his love towards Meesha to Mayer.
 Bano asks Meesha to come to her home so as she can learn their home rules.
 Dado is against it but Meesha decides to go there.
 Meanwhile, Zaini is caught having drugs.
 Mayer bails her out.
 Aimee leaves her house.
 Meesha leaves but returns halfway to meet Dado.
 Meher is heartbroken due to her daughters.
-Roman wants to work so as not to prove himself wrong to world eyes.
+Roman wants to work so as not to prove himself wrong in the eyes of the world.